-Traditionally the label attached to this field of interest is 'health and built environment' o 'healthy urban planning'.
+Traditionally the label attached to this field of interest is 'health and built environment' or 'healthy urban planning'.
 CPHCE deliberately frames its focus on health environment, including (and not necessarily limiting itself to) the built, social, natural and corporate environment.

-CPHCE and its hubs SEaRCH, HERDU and CHETRE are currently active across the service areas of three local health districts and dozens of local government authorities in the greater Sydney area.
+OPHCE and its hubs SEARCH, HERDU and CHETRE are currently active across the service areas of three local health districts and dozens of local government authorities in the greater Sydney area.
 Although particular developments are unique to the local environment, they share common challenges of urban renewal and expansion, densification of populations and infrastructure, and meeting a range of service challenges that include literally all social determinants of health and health equity.

-In its work with Local Health District patrons all hubs provide input into public exhibitions and consultation rounds that are statutorily required around major infrastructural change.
+and consultation rounds that are statutorily required around major infrastructural change.
 For instance, CHETRE works with SWSLHD on the planning for the Sydenham to Bankstown Urban Renewal Corridor and works across sectors and stakeholders to develop a vision for a Healthy Airport in Western Sydney.
 In 2017 HERDU coordinated a Health Impact Assessment on the Green Square Draft Infrastructure Strategy and Plan with input from SLHD, the City of Sydney, CPHCE and community organisations.
 The redevelopment of Waterloo is likely to have many health impacts for marginalised populations.
 The development involves the renewal of public housing and the introduction of social mix based on housing tenure.
 The development is expected to occur over 15 to 20 years and therefore it will be important to conduct a number of research activities and EFHIAs over the lifespan of the development.
 SEaRCH is contributing to the South Eastern Sydney Local Health District place-based initiatives for equity and wellbeing in Maroubra.